richardanaya/effects/README.md

 npm install effects
 ```

-#Why do I Need This?
+#Why Do I Need This?

 Modern javascript is becoming increasingly about managing data flow.
 Effects give you a simple container for data flow behavior centered around particular data and be easily dispose of that behavior when needed.
 Specifically it manages **disposable** streams, ie. anything that conforms to: